 Suggested time: Allow at least 30 minutes to explore the main street in South Queensferry and to take a photo of the bridges.

 Dunfermline Abbey is quite a marvel- and you can see why King Robert the Bruce chose it for the resting place of his body.

 It was built by David I (who was attributed with building many of the beautiful medieval abbeys across Scotland).
 He also built a nunnery next to the abbey for his mother, St Margaret of Scotland.

 Fun fact: Robert the Bruce’s heart is buried in Melrose Abbey in the Scottish Borders, another spectacular abbey I recommend visiting if you are visiting the south!

-Time: Allow at least 1 hour here to explore.
+Suggested time: Allow at least 1 hour here to explore.

 Lochleven Castle is a hidden gem along this route; it’s easy to miss this castle that stands on a small islet in the middle of a loch.

 The island is known as ”the prison island” because Mary Queen of Scots was once imprisoned in the castle for almost a year in 1567.
 During her imprisonment, she sadly miscarried twins, and was forced to abdicate her throne.
 She managed to escape, but this was the last time she saw Scotland.